S3ri0usGuy/Kraby-bez-rak-the-gra/Docs/GameDesignerCookbook.md

 ### List of Actions

-1. `DelayedAction` - an action that triggers a Unity Event after the specified delay.
+1. `DelayedAction` - an action that triggers a Unity Event after the specified delay in real seconds.
 It's not a "pure action" and feels more like "a glue".
+Can be paired with the `DelayedActionSaver` if the action progress should be saved (information about the action has started and how much time is left for it to be executed).
 Method: `Perform`.
 2. `EndGameAction` - an action that was used in the Alpha version of the game.
 Its only purpose is to end the game.
 Method: `EndGame`.
 3. `NarrationAction` - an action that allows to show/hide the narration screen.
 Methods: `ShowScreen`, `HideScreen`.
 4. `DialogueSaveEventAction` - an action that manipulates the [dialogue save event](dialogue-save-events) state.
 Method: `Perform`.